FJrodafo/University/Cheat_sheets/Docker/README.md

 cd /path/to/getting-started-app
 ```

-Build the image using the following command:
+Then, build the image using the following command:

 ```shell
 docker build -t getting-started .